mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 - **Key creation** : a way to **generate** public/private key pairs
 - **Sign** : an algorithm to attach a signature to the software
-- **Verification** : a way to verify the signature with help of the public key.
+- **Verification** : a way to verify the signature with help of the public key

 Some commonly used schemes are ECDSA, RSA, etc.